UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 ## Implementation considerations using Substrate and Polkadot XCM

-This section describes the considerations on implementing the standard using the `Substrate` and the `Polkadot XCM`.
+This section describes the considerations for implementing the standard using the `Substrate` and the `Polkadot XCM`.

 It is **only an example**, not the standard itself.
 The standard is described in the above sections.